FIWARE/tutorials.NGSI-LD/docs/securing-access.md

 ![](https://fiware.github.io/tutorials.Securing-Access/img/user-credentials.png)

-This is the most appropriate usage within the Supermarket Tutorial Application, as the Web-App has been written by us, and we can trust it to pass on credentials to an instance of **Keyrock** also owned by us.
+This is the most appropriate usage within the Supermarket Tutorial Application, as the Web-App has been written by us, and we can trust it to pass on credentials to an instance of **Keycloak** also owned by us.
 As you can see from the diagram, the user must type their own password into the web-app client itself.

 ### Logging-in with a Password